Neugierdsnase/python-inquirer-executor/README.md

 question = InquirerExecutorList("Question you want to ask the user?", list_of_functions)
 ```
 The list of functions can be any iterable that is exlusively composed of function types.
-The class will generate the question from the string you privided as the first argument and give the user the option of choosing a function.
+The class will generate the question from the string you privided as the first argument and a list of functions that will be presented to the user as selectable options.
 These options will be represented by the function's corresponding **docstring**.

 #### Example